Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 If you just want to know how many items there are, you can use `.count()` which merely tells us how many items are in an iterator.

-// Count consumes iterator

 ![maths-count.png](014-iterators/maths-count.png)

+🦀 However, count consumes iterator, meaning you can't use the iterator after using count

-🦀 However, if the iterator implements `ExactSizeIterator`, and many iterators do, then you can use `.len()` instead.
+🦀 If the iterator implements `ExactSizeIterator` though, and many iterators do, then you can use `.len()` instead.

 ![maths-count.png](014-iterators/maths-len.png)